 What Should You Do When a Show Flops?

 You promoted and practiced and got all excited about your gig, but when the concert rolled around, it didn't quite go the way you had hoped.
-What now?
-Find out what to do the morning after the night before.
+Here are some tips on what to do the morning after a bad gig.

-At the risk of sounding like an inspirational poster, it's not the downs that matter—it's how you learn from them and deal with them.
-Sob, drink, throw things, eat ice cream, watch trashy TV if you must and then put the disappointment aside so you can get on to the real task at hand: Doing what you can to have a better show next time.
+So, the gig was abysmal—welcome to the club.
+You would be hard-pressed to find a musician who hasn't had a disappointing show.
+No matter the reason for the less-than-stellar occasion, you can bounce back from it.
+If you are committed to music for the long haul, buckle up for many ups and downs.
+It's not the downs that matter; it's how you learn from them and deal with them.
+Sob, drink, throw things, eat ice cream, watch trashy TV if you must, and then put the disappointment aside so you can get on to the real task at hand: Doing what you can to have a better show next time.

 Identify the Problem

-Why was the show a drag?
-Was the sound bad?
-Did you play a little looser than you had hoped?
-Was the turnout less than expected?
-Did people wander out or talk through the set?
-Was it a combination of factors?
-If there is one glaring issue, well, there you go.
+Determine why the show was a drag; it may have been bad sound, you may have played looser than you had hoped, the turnout may have been less than expected, people may have wandered out or talked through the set, or it may be a combination of factors.
+If there is one glaring issue, identifying this should be easy.
 If several different things came together to create a perfect storm, jot them down and prioritize them according to the impact they had on your night.

 Think Problem Solving

-You now know the problem.
-Now, where is the solution?
+Not that you know the problem, it's time to find the solution.
 For instance, consider the following:

-- Bad Sound - Are you comfortable clearly articulating what you need from the sound person?
-If you're not sure, ask them if they understood what you wanted or if there is something you can do to be a little more precise.
-Do you need some new gear?
-Start saving your pennies.
+- Bad Sound: If there was a disconnect with the sound person, ask them if they understood what you wanted, or if there is something you can do to be a little more precise.
+If you need new equipment, start saving your pennies.

-- Loose Playing - Practice, practice, practice.
-Invest more time into preparing for the show.
-If you're not confident you can pull off a song, save it until the next show when you're a bit more comfortable with it.
-Solicit some opinions from your most honest friends before you take the stage.
+- Loose Playing: If this was the case, you need to do a lot of practicing and invest more time into preparing for shows.
+If you're not confident you can pull off a song, save it until the next show when you're a bit more comfortable with it, and solicit some opinions from your most honest friends before you take the stage.

-- Bad Turnout - If you were working with a promoter, did you give them all of the requested promo materials in a timely fashion?
-Whether you were self promoting or working with a promoter, were there posters?
-Did you promote the show to the press?
-Was it listed in local gig listings?
-Did you use your mailing list to alert fans to the show?
-Were the tickets overpriced?
-Was the venue a little too ambitious for where you are right now?
-If the promotion ball was dropped anywhere along the way, take this as a cue to get a little more organized and proactive the next time around.
-If you jumped to a bigger venue that you weren't ready for, take a step back and put a little more time into building the fan foundation that will let you return to this venue in glory in the future.
+- Bad Turnout: If the turnout was bad, evaluate the effectiveness of your promotions.
+If the promotion ball was dropped anywhere along the way, take this as a cue to get a little more organized and proactive next time.
+If you jumped to a bigger venue that you weren't ready for, take a step back and put a bit more time into building the fan foundation that will let you return to this venue in glory in the future.

 Whatever the problem with your gig, ask yourself what you could do differently next time to avoid it.